-There are a variety of ways that you can submit your New or Renewal application to the Department of Excise and Licenses.
-If renewing, please make sure to include your Business File Number (BFN) with the submittal.
+There are a variety of ways to submit a new or renewal application to the Department of Excise and Licenses.
+If renewing, make sure to include your business file number.

 - All license applications not available online can be submitted via email, EXLSubmit@denvergov.org.
-When submitting your email application, please attach all documents pertaining to your license application to ONE email.
-Please visit our email application process page for more information on submitting email applications.
+When submitting an application, attach all documents about your license application to one email.
+Visit the email application process page for more information on submitting email applications.

-- You may also mail in your application with fees to:
+- You can also mail in your application with fees to:

 City and County of Denver